backstage/backstage/beps/0005-definitive-plugin-listing/README.md

 know that this has succeeded?
 -->

-1. As an integrator, I can now get a list of currently installed features across my deployment.
+1. As a plugin builder, I can now get a list of currently installed features across my deployment.
-1. As an integrator/administrator, I can get a list of currently installed features for a single instance in my deployment.
+1. As a plugin builder, I can get a list of currently installed features for a single instance in my deployment.
 1. As an integrator/administrator, I can continue to use my static `HostDiscovery` config.

 ### Non-Goals